Jordy van Deelen

-Jordy van Deelen (born 29 June 1993) is a Dutch footballer who plays as a right-back.
+Jordy van Deelen (born 29 June 1993) is a Dutch professional footballer who plays as a right-back.

 Club career

 Van Deelen made his professional debut for local club Excelsior on 21 January 2012 in an Eredivisie home match against NAC Breda (3–0).
 He also played for Feyenoord, FC Dordrecht and FC Emmen.

 He joined Cambuur in summer 2016.
+After an injury-hit career, van Deelen joined his twin brother Yorik at childhood, amateur, club ZVV Pelikaan in 2021.